 Politician for a Day is currently moving from the design phase, with prototyping and conceptual testing, and on to the production phase.
 The basic gameplay, user journey, overall story line, video formats and other aspects of the game have been successfully tested, adjusted and tested again to improve flow and ensure effective learning.
 Students and teachers have participated in workshops and prototype tests all along the first phase of development.
 As we enter the production phase of the game, all the insights accumulated in the design phase will shape the next version.

 Students who have experienced the game express their surprise at how elaborate and challenging the job as a politician really is.
 At the same time, they appreciate being able to relate to the cases presented e.g. climate change, because it allows them to voice their opinions, and react to counter arguments with confidence in the roleplay setting.
 All in all, the experience of taking on the ideology of a political party, negotiating and voting engaged the students.
 It enabled them to understand key elements of the democratic process and take the learnings back to the classroom.

 Producing a learning concept as comprehensive as this, gives us the opportunity to learn new skills and explore new tools and methods.
 We are challenged to come up with creative solutions, which can be transferred to corporate learning and culture building, where we do most of our work.

 Not all learning objectives may lend themselves to immersive, game- of roleplaying-based learning experiences – but often the tools and methods are adaptable to different contexts.
 And for us, the learning game projects are a chance to build and test new tools, to teach others and learn a great deal ourselves.

-For us at Workz, this is one of those projects that is so much more than business – it is a unique opportunity to strengthen the democratric literacy of future voters.
+For us at Workz, this project in particular is much more than business as usual.
+It is a unique opportunity to make a difference for our society by improving the democratic literacy of future voters.